-I bet the chill in the air has give you a fair share of goosebumps.
+I bet the AC in your office has given you a fair share of goosebumps.
 Want to know what causes them?
 Scientifically speaking, they're triggered by a reflex called piloerection.
 This reflex causes tiny muscles at the base of each hair to contract, making the little hairs that cover your body to stand up.
 Which in turn makes little bumps all over your skin, giving it the appearance of a freshly-plucked goose.

 When animals get cold, this reflex helps to fluff up their hair or feathers to trap in body heat.
 Human goosebumps on the other hand are an attempt to make us warm, but since we have such little body hair, goosebumps serve absolutely no purpose.